The School Based Mentor Program, from birth to adulthood.

 Birth to five years of age Stage 1 Formative

-12 to 14 Yrs of age Stage 4 Puberty years
+12 to 14 Yrs of age Stage 4 Puberty years - Set for Life

 A Mentor would always work proactively from the child’s birth, or earlier, and work for the benefit of the child with complete focus on family support.
 Once rolling the workload would be capped at thirty new families per year, a workload of ninety families per Mentor.
 Where several children of the same family may fall within the same age stage the maximum number of children would not be more than one hundred.

 At around age five each child and family would move to the next level of Mentoring with an enhanced emphasis on early childhood education.
 This would be dependent on the progress and stability of the child and their observed development.
-Some families might have interaction with two mentors when this should occur, as there would often be children in the same family less than four years apart in age.
+Some families might have interaction with two Mentors when this should occur, as there would often be children in the same family less than four years apart in age.
 During this second phase, association with a school which best addresses the needs of the child would be finalised and parents would be invited to begin their involvement also.
 The school would at the same time become fully aware of the incoming new pupil and begin to provide support through the Mentor to the family.
 Resources and financial assistance would be provided through the Mentors and their task primarily would be to give family support which benefits the child’s development.
 This assistance would not be vague and waffly and in large group situations but personalised and precise in a one on one family basis.
 If a family for whatever reason should decline the services of their Mentor no further assistance, including financial, would be provided.
 The child would not be abandoned but observed from a distance, for these situations are the ones that currently cause so much harm to our young children, our critical future.

 At around five years of age, on their fifth birthday for most, some leaving it a little later, children would begin the next phase by joining a class of young learners, aged five to eight with two teachers managing a group of forty eight with a Mentor, whose task might also include being the Parent Liaison Person (PLP) for the family and the teachers.
 This role would ensure that the learner has the support necessary to fulfill his/her learning needs and support through parent teacher contact.
 Such issues as nutrition, bullying, financial support and so on are within the Mentors’ role but more importantly are learning and the maximising of resources for the learners.
 During this phase the case load for each Mentor would increase to thirty families for each year, maximum being ninety.

 At around their fourteenth birthday the students would embark upon their final phase of structured learning as senior students with a wide choice of modules available.
-Some might spend a lot of time with work experience whilst others would complete pre tertiary modules in specific learning disciplines.
+Some might spend a lot of time with work experience whilst others would complete pre-tertiary modules in specific learning disciplines.
 The senior school Mentors would assist in co-ordinating the learning pathways and their case load would be lessened to fifty, due to the extra liaising with community groups and businesses as well as higher learning bodies like TAFEs and universities.